globalsign/hvclient/cmd/hvclient/README.md

 Using the **hvclient** utility requires:

- 1. An HCVA account;
+ 1. An ATLAS account;
  2. A configuration file; and
- 3. A certificate/key pair for the TLS connection to the HVCA system.
+ 3. A certificate/key pair for the TLS connection to the ATLAS system.

 ### Configuration file